JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 Aella _gives in_.
 She throws her head back and joins them, off-key but loud, laughing between lines, swept up in the absurdity.

-Zadie exhales, crooked grin tugging at his mouth.
+Zadie chuckles, lights a cigarette.
 He doesn’t sing, but sways.
 He smiles at Aella — some judgment, mostly affection.

 **WIDE – THE ROOM**
 Petals flying, tambourines rattling, voices ragged and joyous.
 Aella in the middle, singing her heart out.
-Zadie beside her, the too-cool foil, letting her have it.
+Zadie beside her, letting her have it.

 FADE OUT.